IntersectMBO/cardano-haskell-packages/README.md

 	--override-input CHaP path:/home/user/cardano-haskell-packages/_repo
 ```

-This is useful if you jsut want to see whether cabal is able to successfully
+This is useful if you just want to see whether cabal is able to successfully
 resolve dependencies and see what versions it picked.

 ## Making changes